 (f) process the Asset Meter Register Consumption in accordance with BSCP603 and provide the resulting Asset Metering System Metered Consumption (AMMCKj) to SVAA in accordance with BSCP603.

-(g) provide the Asset Metering System Metered Consumption report to the relevant Virtual Lead Party.
+(g) provide the Asset Metering System Metered Consumption report to the relevant Virtual Lead Party or Supplier.

 3.3.3 Paragraph 3.3.4 shall apply in respect only of each Metering System subject to half hourly metering through which: